bentomontenegro/punch_project/README.md

 - Time-evolution in qiskit
 - VQE in qiskit

-This is one of the projects of my PhD.
+This is one of the projects of my PhD research.
 If you have any question, you can send me an email: bentomontenegro@gmail.com